This post may contain affiliate links. Please see my disclosure policy for details.

 There wasn’t any spectacular battle between the Dutch and the Portuguese or anything like that it was a simple trade deal.
 After that, the Dutch moved in and made their own stamp on the place.

-The palace today has many exhibits from the colonial eras and of the Raja’s of Cochin up until the present day.
-The Royal Family of Cochin are one of the oldest royal families in India and still live nearby.
+The palace today has many exhibits from the colonial eras and of the Rajas of Cochin up until the present day.
+The Royal Family of Cochin is one of the oldest royal families in India and still lives nearby.

-As well as these exhibits they have lot’s of precious artwork and painting based on the Ramayan from the 16th century.
+As well as these exhibits they have lots of precious artwork and paintings based on the Ramayan from the 16th century.

-Photography is pretty strict so always ask permissions of what you can and cannot take photos of in here.
+Photography is pretty strict so always ask permission of what you can and cannot take photos of in here.
 The guards will shout at you if you overstep.

-The Mattancherry Palace is open 9.45am-1pm and then 2pm-4.45pm.
-It’s closed on Friday’s and Saturdays’.
-Cost of entry is 5 rupees for locals and foreigners.
+The Mattancherry Palace is open 9.45 am-1 pm and then 2 pm-4.45 pm.
+It’s closed on Fridays and Saturdays’.
+The cost of entry is 5 rupees for locals and foreigners.

 6. Pay a visit to Dhobi Khana public laundry

-Another Dutch colonial site which has been transformed into something that supports the local community is Dhobi Khana.
+Another Dutch colonial site that has been transformed into something that supports the local community is Dhobi Khana.